 - Once a company is owned by an EOT, it can pay annual bonuses to its employees free of income tax

 There are two main conditions to enable the tax breaks:

-- The EOT must hold more than 50% of the shares in the company
+- The trust must hold more than 50% of the shares in the company

-- If employees receive any benefit from the EOT, they must all be included and on the same terms
+- If employees receive any benefit from the trust, they must all be included and on the same terms

-Might an Employee Ownership Trust be right for your company?
+Might an EOT be right for your company?